FlyJingFish/AndroidAOP/docs/getting_started.md

 ## Steps for usage

+**Can you give the project a Star before starting?
+Thank you very much, your support is my only motivation.
+Stars and Issues are welcome!**

 ### 1. Introduce the plug-in, choose one of the two methods below (required)

 #### Method 1: ```apply``` method